smkerr/mpox-wiki-analysis/README.md

-# Assessing Public Attention Towards 2022-2023 Mpox Outbreak Using Wikipedia
+# From Clicks to Cases: The Predictive Power of Wikipedia Pageviews for Mpox Incidence

 <!-- inspo from https://github.com/davidpomerenke/protest-impact -->